openwdl/learn-wdl/0_language-concepts.md

 - `workflow` - list of variables and called tasks
     - `input` - files and/or env config values
+    - `if` - check condition for task execution
         - `scatter` - parallelize a task call
             - `call` - run a task in a workflow
-        - `input` - files and/or env config values
+                - `input` - files and/or env config values for this task execution
+                - `batch_size` - set batch size (for scattered task executions)
     - parameters - in the form of `${param_name}`
     - variables - strongly typed
 - `version` - WDL Version - currently `1.0`